Ayşe Kulin: Biography

-She has been married twice, her latest novels Hayat and Hüzün describe her life with her spouses, Mehmet Sarper and Eren Kemahli.
-Both ended in divorce but she bore four sons from the marriages.
+She has been married twice.
+Her latest novels, "Hayat" and "Hüzün," describe her life with her spouses, Mehmet Sarper and Eren Kemahli.
+Both marriages ended in divorce, but she had four sons from these marriages.
+She joined Republican People's Party in 2025.

 English language bibliography

 Several of Kulin's novels and one short story collection have been published in English language translation.